Svendsen92/Data-Collection-Device/README.md

 # Environment Monitoring System

 ### *Objective*
-The objective of the repository is twofold: 1) To create a small formfactor data collection device, that gathers data about the environment (temperature, humidity, light intensity, Co2, etc).
-The device has to be easily configurable and able to run a database, in which all device related and sensor data is stored.
-2) To create a website application from which multiple devices can be add and their data viewed.
-There must be features such as login for different users, graphing of the data delivered by the associated data collection devices.
+This repository contains sensory part of a larger project which aims to develop a small formfactor data collection device, that gathers data about the environment (temperature, humidity, light intensity, Co2, etc).
+The other part of the project is to create a web application, which allows multiple data collection devices to be add and their data viewed.

+The data collection device must be easily configurable and able to run a database, in which all device related and sensor data is stored.

-### *Hardware*
+### *Specifications*
+#### Hardware
 The small formfactor data collection device used is a Raspberry Pi3.
   - Temperature & Humidity Sensor --> DHT11
   - Light Intensity Sensor --> Photosensitive Resistance LDR

+#### Software
+- The device is configurable through a web server, which is build using the Flask framework.
+- The database used is MariaDB, as it works well with an raspberry Pi.

 ### *How to get it running*